breandan/seai-client-template/README.md

 You will need to access the user and movie services to access the corresponding features.
 Below are a few possible options for doing so:

 * [OkHttp](https://github.com/square/okhttp) - The dependency is included, but you will need to read the documentation.
-* [Moshi](https://github.com/square/moshi) - JSON binding to Java/Kotlin classes.
+* [Moshi](https://github.com/square/moshi) - Lightweight JSON binding to Java/Kotlin classes.
-* [`URL.readText()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/java.net.-u-r-l/read-text.html) - You will need to you will need to implement the JSON parsing and data bindings yourself.
+* [`URL.readText()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/java.net.-u-r-l/read-text.html) - You will need to implement the JSON parsing and data bindings yourself.

-Below are the endpoints you will need to access:
+The following endpoints provide additional information about the users and movies:

 ### User service (example)